-With their debut show, ‘Ingo’s War’, Ditto were finalists for the 2017 Les Enfants Terribles Award and following on from their run at Brighton Fringe, became winners of the 2017 Reviews Hub: Beyond the Fringe Award.
-Following on from their success at Brighton Fringe, ‘Ingo’s War’ was nominated for an Eddies Award during it's run at Edinburgh Fringe 2017.
+With their debut show, ‘Ingo’s War’, Ditto were finalists for the 2017 Les Enfants Terribles Award and shortly after, from their run at Brighton Fringe, became winners of the 2017 Reviews Hub: Beyond the Fringe Award.
+Following on from their success at Brighton Fringe, ‘Ingo’s War’ was nominated for an Eddies Award during its run at Pleasance Dome, Edinburgh Fringe 2017.

 Since then, the company have toured their work both nationally and internationally at venues and festivals such as the egg, Theatre Royal Bath; Nonsuch Studios; The Garage; The Quarry Theatre at St Luke's; Greenwich Theatre; Lyric Hammersmith; the 2018 Xintiandi Festival in Shanghai and Shanghai Grand Theatre, performing as part of the 2018 Shanghai International Mime Showcase.